keylat160/Yummkey/README.md

 ## What Inspired me?
 Coming from a very traditional Mexican household my mom wanted me to cook at a very young age and I hated it.
 So when I moved out I had no choice but to learn.
-Little by little I started to like it at the point that I was cooking 3 home cook meals a day.
+Little by little I started to like it, there was a point that I was cooking 3 home cook meals a day.
 The Recipes that I have here are meals I usually cook in the daily basis.

 ## Description